Retailer Guide | Amazon

 Bottom Line?

-Amazon FBA sellers should ensure their packaging meets Tier 2 and Tier 3 standards.
+Amazon FBA sellers should ensure their packaging meets Tier 2 and Tier 3 standards at a minimum.
 Meeting these standards will save them money on packaging costs and help them avoid chargebacks.

-Most EcoEnclose brands are likely already meeting Tier 1 standards, and there is no real downside to achieving Tier 1 certification.
-However, the ecological requirements of FFP mean that it should be considered a baseline starting point, not a sustainability win.
+Most brands working with us are likely already meeting Tier 1 standards, and there is no real downside to achieving Tier 1 certification.
+However, the ecological requirements of FFP mean that it should be considered a baseline starting point, not a finishing line or a true sustainability win.

 Additionally, the benefits of FFP certification to one’s sales and brand are not proven or obvious.
 As such, if the time required to achieve Tier 1 certification is not something you have, don’t beat yourself up over skipping this step.